DayneSorvisto/mlops-lifecycle-toolkit/README.md

 - Enhance user experience for workflow customization

 - Implement a Metastore to enable open-source components
-- Foster community collaboration for shared resources
-- Extend support for third-party integrations
+- Extend support for third-party integrations and data connectors via PyPi package
+- Helm charts for deployment to Kubernetes
+- Increase test coverage, documentation and improve organization

 ### Getting Started

 The "toolkit" itself is located in the src folder and includes a Python cookiecutter package so folder structure can be customized.
-In additon there's docker compose file inside the infrastructure folder (a Helm version will also be included in future release for deployment to a Kubernetes cluster contact if interested in this) several other open source tools like Feast ready for feature stores ready to use.
+In additon there's docker compose file inside the infrastructure folder

 Getting started is as simple as running